dartalog/rest_server/README.md

 This mostly means automatically sending the correct error messages when a request is invalid, and some automatic header handling, such as:

-- Automatic 204 messages when a resource returns no data but is still succesful
+- Automatic 204 messages when a resource returns no data but is still succesful.
 - Automatic 404 messages when a requested resource does not exist.
 - Automatic 405 errors when a method is not valid for a resource.
-- Automatic 406 errors when requested content type is not available (currently handled globally), or is not a valid content type.
+- Automatic 406 errors when requested content type is not available, or is not a valid content type.
+- Automatic 415 errors when a submitted content type is not supported, or is not a valid content type.
 - Automatic handling of the OPTIONS method, and automatic Allow header generation.
 - Automatic setting of content-length and contnt-type headers.
 - Provides a custom x-processing-time header that automatically contains how long it took for the server to generate a response.